 International applicants should take into account the English Language Test Requirements for admissions to graduate courses at the University of Oxford, as well as the visa advice, available on the University’s International Student webpages.

-If you have any further questions about the BPhil in Philosophy, please contact:
+If you have any further questions regarding graduate courses or admissions in Philosophy, please contact:

 Academic Administrator for Graduate Studies